magento/meta-for-magento2/README.md

 * Move all files from the `app/code/*` directory in your extracted archive to the `app/code` directory in your Magento project.
 Your Magento directory should now have a subdirectory named `app/code/Meta/BusinessExtension`.

+> [!IMPORTANT]
+> To install the Meta Business SDK for PHP manually, run `composer require facebook/php-business-sdk` in your terminal or command prompt.

 ### Enable Extension

 #### Enable Via Script